 Jonathan Soros is a Senior Fellow at the Roosevelt Institute, where he examines the implications of corporate “personhood” in post-Citizens United America and explores social investment among for-profit entities.
 He is also co-founder of the Friends of Democracy super PAC, which aims to reduce the influence of money in politics by supporting candidates who endorse campaign finance reform.

-In addition to his role at the Roosevelt Institute, Soros is Chief Executive Officer of the private investment firm, JS Capital Management.
-From 2005 to 2011 he was President and Deputy Chairman of Soros Fund Management LLC, a hedge fund.
-He is a member of the Next Generation Leadership Board of the Indian School of Business and also holds several board positions affiliated with the Open Society Foundation.
+In addition to his role at the Roosevelt Institute, Soros is Chief Executive Officer of JS Capital Management LLC, a private investment firm.
+He is a co-founder of Friends of Democracy, a super PAC and advocacy organization dedicated to reducing the influence of money in politics.
+Mr. Soros is a member of the boards of New America and the NAACP Legal Defense and Educational Fund.
+He also holds several board positions affiliated with the Open Society Foundations.

-Prior to joining Soros Fund Management, Soros clerked for Judge Stephen F. Williams of the United States Court of Appeals, D.C.
-Circuit.
-He was also a co-founder of the Fair Trial Initiative, a non-profit based in North Carolina dedicated to ensuring adequate legal representation for death penalty defendants.
+Prior to founding JS Capital, Mr. Soros spent nine years with Soros Fund Management LLC, serving as its President and Deputy Chairman from 2005 to 2011.
+Mr. Soros has clerked for Judge Stephen F. Williams of the United States Court of Appeals for the D.C.
+Circuit, worked as Assistant Director of the International Foundation for Electoral Systems’ mission to Moldova, and co-founded the Fair Trial Initiative, a non-profit based in North Carolina dedicated to ensuring adequate legal representation for death penalty defendants.

 For the 1992 Clinton/Gore presidential campaign, Soros worked on both the inaugural and campaign committees.
 Soros was also a program manager at the Open Society Foundation in Budapest and was the assistant director for the International Foundation for Electoral Systems mission to Moldova.